kineticstoolkit/kineticstoolkit_doc/html/_sources/python_while.md

 ## 💪 Exercise 2

-A therapist measures a patient's maximal shoulder flexion several times.
+A therapist measures a patient's maximal shoulder flexion angle several times.
 Write a program that creates a list of all these measurements based on user input, following this example:

 :::{admonition} Example of program output
 ```none